 The vegetarian diet has many more options when it comes to choosing different sources of fat and protein than vegans have.
 Because a vegan excludes all animal-based products entirely from their diet.

 However, it is possible to do keto as a vegan.
 But it will be more challenging since its harder to find protein substitutes that are not animal based and low in carbs.
 With that being said, it is still doable.

-Here’s a list of all the foods you can eat on a vegetarian keto diet.
+Here’s a vegetarian keto grocery list of all the foods you can have as a vegetarian.
 While it is not a complete list it can still give you an approximate idea of what you should include in your shopping list.

 - Extra virgin olive oil

 - Avocado oil

 - Cocoa butter